 The Goldman Sachs technology division has applied Elasticsearch to a variety of tasks with the bare minimum of work.
 This includes an application to help the clients track trades, the legal department search for contracts and the software engineering team to track bugs swiftly.

 The legal application has saved Goldman Sachs endless man hours, as the only way to find an exact clause in a sheaf of contracts was for a team of lawyers to go through them manually.
 Now, with Apache Tika, the contracts have been digitised with optical character recognition and content analysis software and they can now be searched in seconds.

 Tika recognised more than 1,000 file formats and created search engine indexes from the metadata it extracted.
 The data was then fed into Elasticsearch and now every contract is automatically scanned for required terminology, which eliminates mistakes, and a specific contract can be located immediately.

 Goldman has more than 700 developers working on this Elasticsearch technology and looking at how to incorporate it into a variety of different programmes.
 Several thousand Goldman Sachs employees are now using Elasticsearch as part of their daily lives and that means it will find its way to a lot more major companies in the near future.

 Not every company needs Goldman Sachs' resources to make the most of Elasticsearch, and the ELK stack can help enterprise companies of any size.
 Our ELK as a Service platform can help revolutionise your search capabilities within your own website and database.
 Get in touch with us at logit.io to find out more.

-If you enjoyed this post on how Goldman Sachs uses Elasticsearch then why not check out our blog on what’s the fuss about Elasticsearch or learn something new with our guide on how to learn Java with little to no prior programming experience?
+If you enjoyed this post on how Goldman Sachs uses Elasticsearch then why not check out our blog on the essential phases of SDLC or learn something new with our guide on how to learn Java with little to no prior programming experience?